cysouw/diathesis/text/c03_summaryDia.md

 ## Inversive diatheses ~~[OBJ › SBJ › OBJ]~~

-An ~~inversive~~ diathesis is a diathesis that switches subject and object.
+An ~~inversive~~ is a diathesis that switches subject and object.
 For details on the definition see [@sec:intro-symmetrical-subject], specifically starting at [@par:inversive].

 ### *Restinversiv* (*bleiben+zu‑Infinitiv*) {#sec:summary-restinversiv}